 Term, whole and universal life insurance policies backed by a provider ranked number one for customer satisfaction — four years in a row.

-What life insurance coverage does State Farm offer?
+What types of life insurance coverage does State Farm offer?

 Despite its massive size and extensive network of agents, State Farm keeps it simple with three types of life insurance.
 Term, whole and universal life insurance policies are available with additional riders and flexible options to get you the coverage you need.
 The company did offer variable life insurance products in the past, but the lineup was discontinued in 2008.
 Here’s what coverage you can expect from State Farm life insurance: